Training

 Teen/Adult Classes

-Adult ballet classes are offered at a beginner, intermediate, and advanced level every week.
-Dancers will focus on ballet technique while working to improve flexibility, coordination, and strength.
-Classes are offered as an individual drop-in rate of $20 for a single class, $180 for a 10 class pass, or $240 per semester for one day/week OR $360 for two days/week.
+Teen/Adult Classes classes are offered at all levels and in Ballet, Tap, Hip-Hop and Contemporary.
+Dancers will focus on technique while working to improve flexibility, coordination, and strength.
+Classes are offered as an individual drop-in rate of $20 for a single class, $180 for a 10 class pass, or per semester as a fully enrolled student.
 See class descriptions below.

 Chattanooga Ballet School Performances